Saint Catherine of Alexandria

 (Renaissance Europe )

-Saint Catherine of Alexandria (Egypt) was a noblewoman, who, in the early 4th century, challenged the pagan Roman emperor with her faith in Christ.
-The emperor ordered her to be executed on a spiked wheel, but it miraculously broke, and he had her beheaded instead.
+St. Catherine of Alexandria was a noblewoman in early 4th-century Egypt, who, according to Christian legend, challenged the pagan Roman emperor with her faith in Christ.
+Ordered by the emperor to be executed on a spiked wheel, Catherine was initially saved by the wheel miraculously breaking, but he then had her beheaded.
 She is identified here by the broken wheel with iron spikes.

 Ferrucci, master sculptor of the cathedral of Florence, left the back of the statue unfinished, indicating that it was to be placed in a niche or in front of a wall as part of an architectural setting.
-The drapery covers Catherine's body in a way that reveals its underlying form, and the gracefully elongated proportions, as in her neck, are characteristic of the 16th-century ideal of female beauty.
-The orange stain on her chest is from an iron necklace (that had rusted) that is now lost.
+The drapery covers Catherine’s body in a way that reveals its underlying form.
+The gracefully elongated proportions reflect a characteristically 16th-century European artistic ideal of female beauty.
+The orange stain on her chest is possibly iron staining from a now-lost (but not contemporary) necklace.

 Provenance